 Employers with serious financial difficulties that are temporary in nature can, in some cases, apply for support relating to salary costs connected to short-time working for employees.
 The difficulties must be due to unforeseen or unavoidable external events.
 Support is available to otherwise healthy businesses and involves a temporary reduction in employees’ working hours and salary.
 This is known as short-time work allowance.

-Please use our e-service if you have Swedish e-identification.
-This gives you access to our calculation tool and enables you to see the receipt for your submitted application and any attachments
+Please use our e-services if you have Swedish e-identification.
+This gives you access to our calculation tool and enables you to see the receipt for your submitted application and any attachments.

 If you represent a legal entity, you must register a representative who is authorised to submit applications and notifications on your behalf in connection with short-time work allowance.
 If you are the sole signatory or a sole trader, you do not need to register as a representative.
 If you wish to appoint a representative, please use the e-service “Representatives and authorisation” (“Ombud och behörigheter”) or fill in a paper form.